Postgres ON DELETE CASCADE - A Guide

 intro

-In this article, we’re going to look at how to use the ON DELETE CASCADE feature in PostgreSQL to delete child records automatically when you delete a parent record using a tool like DbVisualizer.
-Find out everything about it in this blog!
+In this article, we are going to look at how to use the ON DELETE CASCADE feature in Postgres to delete child records automatically when you delete a parent record using a tool like DbVisualizer.
+Dig in!

 Tools used in the tutorial